-The above framework for basis of preparation of the consolidated financial statements is hereinafter referred to as "IFRS as modified by CBB", which has been applied retrospectively and did not result in any change to the financial information reported for the comparative year.
+The above framework for basis of preparation of the consolidated financial statements is hereinafter referred to as "IFRS as modified by CBB".

 For the purpose of these consolidated financial statements, the financial information of the Bank's subsidiaries has been adjusted to align with the above framework.